 He is a regular contributor on pension matters both on national radio and at industry events.

-Padraic is a member of ILIM’s Investment Development team.
+Padraic is a member of ILIM’s Distribution team.
 He is responsible for managing Defined Benefit corporate pension scheme relationships and developing investment solutions for clients, including investment strategy, asset allocation and risk management.

 Padraic has 30 years’ experience in pension investment management.
 Prior to joining ILIM in 2015, he worked for eight years as a senior investment consultant/principal at Mercer, where he provided the full spectrum of investing consulting services to trustees of Defined Benefit and Defined Contribution pension schemes.
 He also spent 17 years as a senior client portfolio manager with AIB, Ulster Bank and KBC Asset Management.
 Padraic has been an adjunct third-level lecturer for 14 years, teaching investment management.

 Padraic earned a BComm and MBS in Banking and Finance from University College Dublin.
-He holds the Chartered Financial Analyst (CFA) designation, the Chartered Alternative Investment Analyst (CAIA) designation and the CFA UK Certificate in ESG Investing.
+He holds the Chartered Financial Analyst (CFA) designation, the Chartered Alternative Investment Analyst (CAIA) designation and the CFA Certificate in ESG Investing and the GARP Sustainability and Climate Risk (SCR) Certificate.
 He is a Qualified Financial Advisor (QFA), Retirement Planning Advisor (RPA) and Pension Trustee Practitioner (PTP) through LIA Ireland, and is an IIPM Qualified Pension Trustee (QPT).

 Brian joined ILIM in 2016 and is part of the Defined Benefit Client Relationship team in ILIM.